Prolaris for Prostate Cancer Patients

 Prolaris is a genomic test developed to aid healthcare professionals in predicting prostate cancer aggressiveness in conjunction with clinical parameters such as Gleason score and PSA.

-Prolaris is the first prognostic test that offers a direct measure of the molecular biology of an individual patient’s prostate cancer.
+Prolaris is the first test to offer a direct measure of the molecular biology of an individual patient’s prostate cancer.
 By measuring the expression levels of genes involved in cancer cell proliferation, Prolaris is able to more accurately predict disease aggressiveness.

 Prolaris has been shown to be the single most clinically significant prognostic parameter of outcomes at the time of diagnosis.
 The test provides unique additional information that can be combined with standard clinical factors to make the most accurate prediction of a patient’s prostate cancer aggressiveness Prolaris has been extensively validated across multiple patient cohorts in both pre- and post-treatment scenarios.